 After completing their eight weeks course, four of the ‘youngsters’ show off their certificates of attendance.
 A thank you to Karen of Pride Media Association for putting on the course in the lecture room of the EW centre.
 Karen would like to return in the future to put on similar courses.
 ‘Apps’ she will next year if not sooner.

 First Church of Christ Scientist, in Victoria Park, Manchester is on the market and is likely to have a change of use.
 Agents Canning O’Neill are open minded as to what that use might entail but a well aware of the outstanding significance of the building.

 It would be great to find a new sensitive use that can also conserve and restore this Edgar Wood masterpiece.
 For example, why not reinstate the lost Edgar Wood chimneys at the ends of the wings (see photo) and undertake historical paint analysis to restore Edgar Wood’s original internal colour scheme?
 Along with the Middleton and Hale designs, The First Church has the potential to put Manchester on the international art nouveau visitor trail.

 The inspection for Middleton in Bloom takes place tomorrow, Thursday 20th July.
-The route takes the inspectors up Long Street and past Long St. Methodist Church and School.
-The EWS team have been out doing their bit to help and the garden is looking good with the lavender flowering at its peak.
+The route takes the inspectors up Long Street and past Long Street Methodist Church and School.
+The Edgar Wood Society team have been out doing their bit to help and the garden is looking good with the lavender flowering at its peak.
 The Middleton in Bloom committee have provided plants and a planter for the front steps, for which we are grateful.
-A big than you to this group of volunteers for their work in improving the visual environment of the area.
+A big thank you to this group of volunteers for their work in improving the visual environment of the area.